desmos-labs/desmos-contracts/docs/architecture/adr-006-advertise-contract.md

 Also, to be fair to the post which is advertised more tokens, this contract provide the system to make sure that the more tokens a post is advertised, the more visibility it has.

 ## Context
 The Desmos based social network may want to have a advertise system to make money.
-Currently, building a advertise system on apps is not easy so we would like to build a tool for it.
+Currently, building an advertise system on apps is not easy so we would like to build a tool for it.

 ## Decision
 The idea is to implement a smart contract that allows users to advertise a post by using tokens.
 The contract will maintain a advertising pool based on [`SumTree`](https://medium.com/kleros/an-efficient-data-structure-for-blockchain-sortition-15d202af3247) to provide a way to get random posts with the query rate defined by how much token advertised.
 Say, Tim advertises `post 1` by `10dsm` then Tom advertises `post 2` by `90dsm`, then the query rate of the `post 1` would be `10%` and the `post 2` would be `90%`.
 In addition, advertisement has timeliness so it needs an expiration time.